ReyFScode/DSO-notes/Linux + Bash scripting notes.md

-- **`vmstat 1`** - This command provides a powerful way to check memory statistics as they relate to processes.
-When run with a `1` argument, `vmstat` refreshes the output every second, allowing us to monitor changes over time and catch any anomalies in real-time.
+- **`vmstat -w 1`** - This command provides a powerful way to check memory statistics as they relate to processes.
+When run with a `1` argument, `vmstat` refreshes the output every second, allowing us to monitor changes over time and catch any anomalies in real-time. `-w` formats the table nicely since it can be a little ugly without it.
 Here is an example of the output:
 ```
-$ vmstat 1
+$ vmstat -w 1
-procs -----------memory---------- ---swap-- -----io---- -system-- ------cpu-----
+--procs-- --------------memory--------------  ---swap-- -----io-- -system-- -------cpu--------
    r    b     swpd      free      buff    cache   si   so    bi    bo   in   cs  us  sy  id  wa  st
- 1  0      0  28977    561   1759    0    0     0     3    2    6  0  0 100  0  0
+   1    0      0            308        234     1348    0    0     10    1   12   37   0   0  100   0     0
- 3  2      0  28977    561   1759    0    0     0     0   10   64  0  0 100  0  0
+   0    0      0            308        234     1348    0    0      0     0     77  252  0  0 100   0     0
 ```

  **Key Columns to Check**: